Yampss/useless-projects/README.md

-# Useless Projects Make-a-thon
+# Useless Projects

 ## Overview

-Welcome to the **Useless Projects** Make-a-thon!
+Welcome to the **Useless Projects**  !
 This unique 18-hour event invites you to unleash your creativity and innovation.
 Build literally anything—your imagination is the only limit!

 ## Event Details

-- **Event Name:** Useless Projects Make-a-thon
+- **Event Name:** Useless Projects
 - **Date:** November 2, 2024, 2:00 PM to November 3, 2024, 8:00 AM
 - **Location:** MBCCET (Mahatma Gandhi College of Engineering and Technology)
 - **Registration:** Closes after the first 100 participants.